awesomeyooner/Labubu-Tracker/README.md

 # Labubu-Tracker
-A basic implementation of YOLOV11 Instance Segmentation!
+This is a barebones implementation of YOLOV11's Instance Segmentation algorithm.